 - It enables the children to share ideas, express their opinions and apply knowledge and skills learned in a wide range of meaningful contexts.
-It offers opportunities for all children to investigate, question and debate.
+It offers opportunities for all children to investigate, question, debate and challenge.

 - All children are encouraged to be the very best they can be.
 We want our pupils to be active learners, questioning, investigating, challenging themselves and sharing responsibility for driving their own learning.

-- We expect our children to give their very best and to be proud of their achievements.
+- Above all, we expect our children to give their very best and to be proud of their achievements.
 These qualities needed for successful learning are underpinned by our focus on independence, inquisitiveness and resilience.